 - 8.1.2.1 The one (1) hour break during the evening shift may be waived, and the starting and ending times may be adjusted. - 8.1.3 Employees can opt, as per Article 8.1, to change systems by giving thirty (30) calendar days notice to their Supervisors, however, they must remain in the system for at least six (6) months.
-Consideration may be given to periods of less than six (6) months where the employee provides reasons for such requests. - 8.1.4 If an employee is ill on their earned day off, there will be no other day assigned and no charge against their sick credits. - 8.1.5 Should an earned day off fall on a designated holiday, as per Article 20.1 of the Agreement, the following working day will be granted as a day off in lieu. - 8.1.6 For employees, who opt for the hours of work outlined in Article 8.1 (a) overtime will be considered only after working more than seven (7) hours and forty-seven (47) minutes per day.
-For employees who opt for the hours of work outlined in Article 8.1 (b) overtime will be considered only after working seven (7) hours per day. - 8.1.7 New employees shall work the hours described in Section 8.1(b) until the cycle begins for their position at which time they will go on the hours of work as per Section 8.1(a) or have the option of remaining on hours as per 8.1(b).
+Consideration may be given to periods of less than six (6) months where the employee provides reasons for such requests. - 8.1.4 If an employee is ill on their earned day off, there will be no other day assigned and no charge against their sick credits.

-- When an employee who is on this system is promoted, transferred or demoted, they must wait for the cycle of that position before continuing on with these hours of work.
+- 8.1.5 Should an earned day off fall on a designated holiday, as per Article 20.1 of the Agreement, the following working day will be granted as a day off in lieu or be moved in accordance with Article 20.2, the following will apply: - a) When a designated holiday falls on a Friday, employees with an earned day off on that Friday will be granted the working day prior to the designated holiday as a day off in lieu; or - b) When a designated holiday falls on a Monday, employees with an earned day off falling on that Monday will be granted the working day following the designated holiday as a day off in lieu; or - c) When a designated holiday falls on a Tuesday, Wednesday or Thursday and an employee's earned day off falls on the designated holiday the working day prior to the designated holiday will be granted as a day off in lieu. - 8.1.6 For employees, who opt for the hours of work outlined in Article 8.1 (a) overtime will be considered only after working more than seven (7) hours and forty-seven (47) minutes per day.
+For employees who opt for the hours of work outlined in Article 8.1 (b) overtime will be considered only after working seven (7) hours per day. - 8.1.7 New employees shall work the hours described in Section 8.1(b) until the cycle begins for their position at which time they will go on the hours of work as per Section 8.1(a) or have the option of remaining on hours as per 8.1(b). - When an employee who is on this system is promoted, transferred or demoted, they must wait for the cycle of that position before continuing on with these hours of work.
 During that time they will work the hours of work described in Section 8.1(b).
 The number of days they have worked the extra time will be deducted from the first cycle of their new position OR they will continue working the hours described in Section 8.1(a) and take one-half (1/2) day off during the afternoon of the following Friday and then on Monday following commence the usual two-week cycle for the position into which they have moved. - 8.1.9 Leave for sickness or pressing necessity, designated holiday or vacation will not interrupt the system.
 Employees accumulate the time towards the day off regardless.